Climate of California: Wildfires

 Summers in inland California can see temperatures well over 100 F during the day and less than 0.3 in of monthly rainfall, particularly in the southern areas.
 This makes them prone to wildfires.
 These can be life-threatening and cause evacuation.
 Wildfires are less common along the coast because of the cooler, more humid summers, but can occur in autumn when the marine layer is less common, making temperatures warmer and humidity drop significantly.

+On occasion, fire whirls or fire tornadoes can develop within wildfires.
+One such event was rated an EF3, which developed in Redding in Shasta County within the Carr Fire.
+The fire whirl produced winds over 143 mph, killing four people and injuring six others.

+Winds

+In February 2017, a winter storm produced a wind gust of 199 mph at Ward Peak in Alpine Meadows ski resort.

 Glossary

 The following are terms used to describe local or regional weather events.